nad7wf/AccuTool/example_data/demo_1/demo_1.md

 ### Description

 Population structure suppression and variable amounts of missing data can occasionally cause the best Tagging SNP to have a poorer p-value than another associated SNP.
 This demo shows how the AccuTool can be used to select the Tagging SNP with the strongest association to a real phenotype.
 To illustrate this, we use phenotype data for early pod shatter downloaded from the Germplasm Resources Information Network (GRIN).
-By design, the AccuTool does not account for population structure, so this analysis should only be performed on the set of markers contained within a phenotype-associated region identified from a MLM-GWAS.
+By design, the AccuTool does not account for population structure, so this analysis should only be performed on the set of SNPs contained within a phenotype-associated region identified from a MLM-GWAS.

 ### Instructions